Excision theorem: Statement

 Often, subspaces that do not satisfy this containment criterion still can be excised—it suffices to be able to find a deformation retract of the subspaces onto subspaces that do satisfy it.

-Proof Sketch
+Proof sketch

 The proof of the excision theorem is quite intuitive, though the details are rather involved.
-The idea is to subdivide the simplices in a relative cycle in $(X, A)$ to get another chain consisting of "smaller" simplices, and continuing the process until each simplex in the chain lies entirely in the interior of $A$ or the interior of $X \setminus U$.
+The idea is to subdivide the simplices in a relative cycle in $(X, A)$ to get another chain consisting of "smaller" simplices (this can be done using barycentric subdivision), and continuing the process until each simplex in the chain lies entirely in the interior of $A$ or the interior of $X \setminus U$.
 Since these form an open cover for $X$ and simplices are compact, we can eventually do this in a finite number of steps.
 This process leaves the original homology class of the chain unchanged (this says the subdivision operator is chain homotopic to the identity map on homology).